-Mean daily mass intake exposure to pollens was selected as a metric for testing the system’s senility to multiple inputs and parameters.
+Mean daily mass intake exposure to pollens was selected as a metric for testing the system’s sensitivity to multiple inputs and parameters.
 Global sensitivity analysis was performed based on Morris’s Design.
 This design estimate the main effect of a parameter by computing a number of local sensitivities at random points of the parameter space.
-The mean of these randomized local sensitivities indicates the overall influence of a given parameter on the output metric, while the corresponding standard deviation indication the effects of interacting and nonlinearity.
+The mean of these randomized local sensitivities indicates the overall influence of a given parameter on the output metric, while the corresponding standard deviation indicates the effects of interacting and nonlinearity.

 In the current study, each of the 17 parameters(Table 1) was sampled 3600 times according to the Morris method from 200 trajectories (each has 18 steps) in the parameter space.
 Each of the parameters in the simulation was perturbed from 50% to 150% of its base value or its distribution while we keep other parameters unchanged in the same time.